avnet-iotconnect/avnet-iotc-mtb-psoc-edge-rm/README.md

 - GNU Arm&reg; Embedded Compiler v14.2.1 (`GCC_ARM`) – Default value of `TOOLCHAIN`

+> **Note:**
+> This code example fails to build in RELEASE mode with the GCC_ARM toolchain v14.2.1 as it does not recognize some of the Helium instructions of the CMSIS-DSP library.

 ## Supported kits (make variable 'TARGET')

 - [PSOC&trade; Edge E84 AI Kit](https://www.infineon.com/KIT_PSE84_AI) (`KIT_PSE84_AI`) -